kudrom/lupulo/docs/templates.rst

    called *new_devices*, *new_widgets* and *new_event_sources*.
 #.
 Provides a way to register widgets through the *register_widget* interface.
 #.
 Provides a callback for onchange DOM event for the #device select form.
 #.
+Provides a way to add widgets to the web page when a valid layout is
+   received for a given widget type.
+#.
 Provides a global object called lupulo_controller which is used thought the
    entire framework to access some of the above functionalities.

-The default backend does this and provides a public API to allow easy overwriting or modification of some or all of its responsibilities.
+The default controller does this and provides a public API to allow easy overwriting or modification of some or all of its responsibilities.

 So if you want to modify the behaviour of the default controller, maybe to expand its capabilities or to redefine it, you need to:

 #.
-Overwrite the controller block of the base template you are using.
+Overwrite the controller block of the base template you are using to
+   overwrite the binding of the default controller.
 #.
 Create a controller and bind it to lupulo_controller.

 You can overwrite completely the controller and provide all of the behaviour